joshuacooperrider/joshuacooperrider.github.io/essays/the-cost-of-convenience.md

 Predefined styles, grid systems, and components provided by frameworks like Bootstrap speed up the process and provide reliable formats for designing websites.
 They also allow easy layouts that can be used across multiple screen sizes without the need of extensive CSS media queries.
-When working in teams, UI frameworks allow for consistency accross the project.
-Everything that bootstrap does can be done in CSS, however, why reinvent the wheel?
+When working in teams, UI frameworks allow for consistency across the project.
+Everything that Bootstrap does can be done in CSS, however, why reinvent the wheel?